scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/developer_docs.md

 #### Overview of pre-commit hooks used by the template

-The following pre-commit checks for code style and format.
+The following pre-commit checks are for code style and format:

 -   [black](https://black.readthedocs.io/en/stable/): standard code
     formatter in Python.